Physical Attraction (song): Release and reception

 The double-sided single of "Burning Up" and "Physical Attraction" was released on March 9, 1983.
 The artwork used for the 12" single was designed by the singer's friend Martin Burgoyne.
 "Physical Attraction" was later included on the compilations You Can Dance (1987) and Finally Enough Love: 50 Number Ones (2022).
 On the former, it was the only song not to have been remixed for the release.

 Upon release, critical reception was generally positive.
 Billboards Brian Chin described "Physical Attraction" as a "great midtempo r&b song".
 Don Shewey from Rolling Stone called it a "capsule history of high-school proms, with its sly references to The Association's 'Cherish' and Olivia Newton-John's 'Physical.'"
 Rikky Rooksby positively compared the song's spoken vocal sections to Madonna's later single "Erotica" but also called the song repetitive.
 Variety described it as "propulsive bubblegum-pop of the highest order."
 AllMusic's Stephen Thomas Erlewine singled "Physical Attraction" along with "Burning Up" as "great songs" from the album, and applauded their "darker, carnal urgency".
 "Physical Attraction" came in at number 37 in Louis Virtel's ranking, where it was named "six minutes and 40 seconds of romantic chemistry, poppy hooks, and one tremendous idea: 'Maybe we were meant to be together / even though we’ve never met before'".
 Billboard deemed it Madonna's forty-fifth greatest song: "With libidinous synths, hypnotic beats, airy vocals and a chirping vocal delivery, 'Physical Attraction' is – like the lyrics suggest – about turning your brain off for a moment and giving yourself over to absolute pleasure."
 The staff from The Advocate criticized the song, describing it as sounding like a "B-side for a Lisa Lisa single."
 Samuel R. Murrian from Parade placed it at number 35 of his ranking of Madonna songs, calling it "classic old-school Madonna", but criticizing the vocals.
 "Physical Attraction" has been singled as one of Madonna's best "deep-cuts" and "hidden gems" by Pitchfork, VH1, Slant Magazine, and Variety.
+In 2020, Treble magazine placed it on their list of "10 More Essential Synth-pop Songs", a companion piece to their earlier article "A History of Synth-pop in 50 Essential Songs".

 "Burning Up" / "Physical Attraction" debuted on Billboards Dance Club Songs charts at number 66 the week of April 9, 1983, peaking at number three one month later.
 By September 1983, according to a Warner Bros.
 Records advertisement in Radio & Records, the "Burning Up" / "Physical Attraction" 12" single had sold more than 150,000 copies.
 The song entered Australia's Kent Music Report in November 1983 and, almost eight months later, peaked at number 13.